Boat Dive Schedule and Dive Sites

 Kortape

-This rarely visited dive site offers a healthy blend of hard and soft corals culminating at a gorgeous plateau 50 feet down at the point.
-A treat for sponge lovers.
-You won’t find this site on the Curacao dive maps, but we’ll take you there!!
+Kortape is in the extend of Marazul Dive Resort housereef and offers a healthy blend of hard and soft corals culminating at a gorgeous plateau 50 feet down at the point.
+A treat for sponge lovers and frequently we meet and greet the turtles from Playa Piskado.

 Blue Room